reinfer/cli/README.md

 Contexts help avoid having to manually specify the token and endpoint with every command.
 A _context_ is composed of

 - The authentication token (which user?)
-- The reinfer endpoint to talk to, typically `https://reinfer.io` (which cluster?)
+- The Re:infer cluster endpoint to talk to, typically `https://reinfer.io`
+- (Optional) An HTTP proxy to use for all requests
-- A human rememberable name
+- A memorable name which serves as an identifier for the "context"

 Commands for managing _contexts_ are under `re config` and allow one to create, update, set and delete contexts.
 Run `re config -h` to see all the options.